MarynaShavlak/dev-interview-hub/src/features/ArticleViewSelector/ui/ArticleViewSelector/ArticleViewSelectorDeprecated/README.md

     return (
         <div>
-            <DeprecatedArticleViewSelector
+            <ArticleViewSelectorDeprecated
                 className="my-custom-class"
                 view={ArticleView.LIST}
                 onViewClick={handleViewClick}
             />
-            {/* The DeprecatedArticleViewSelector component allows users to switch between different article views */}
+            {/* The ArticleViewSelectorDeprecated component allows users to switch between different article views */}
         </div>
     );
 };
 ```
 ## Conclusion
-The **`DeprecatedArticleViewSelector`** component is essential for applications needing backward compatibility with deprecated design system.
+The **`ArticleViewSelectorDeprecated`** component is essential for applications needing backward compatibility with deprecated design system.
 By offering a simple yet effective way for users to toggle between grid and list views, it enhances usability while facilitating smooth transition in deprecated design system.